American Gigolo: Production

 This is not the only role Travolta turned down only to be taken by Gere: it had happened with Days of Heaven (1978) and occurred again when Travolta was offered the lead in An Officer and a Gentleman (1982) and Chicago (2002).
 Gere's brief nude scenes marked the first time a major Hollywood actor was frontally nude in a film.
 According to Gere, the nudity was not in the original script.

 Julie Christie was originally cast in the role of Michelle Stratton but her departure was precipitated by Gere's replacement of Travolta.
 By the time Gere was cast, Lauren Hutton had already been hired.
 Meryl Streep was also offered the part of Michelle but declined because she did not like the tone of the film.
 Glenn Close also auditioned for a role when Travolta was still attached.

 Schrader called Pickpocket (1959) by the French director Robert Bresson an influence on the film; the composition of the final shot pays homage to that film, as does the final dialogue.
 Schrader later provided an introduction to the Criterion Collection DVD of Pickpocket.
 On the film's ending, Schrader writes: "At the end of American Gigolo, I wanted to perversely plunge my lizardy protagonist into icy Bressonian waters, so I lifted the ending of Pickpocket and gave it to Julian Kay.
 A grace note as unwarranted as Christ's promise to the thief on the cross".
 Schrader re-visited many of the themes of American Gigolo in his 2007 film The Walker and says the idea for that film came about while wondering what would have become of the Julian Kay character.

+During the filming of American Gigolo, screenwriter and director Paul Schrader made Richard Gere watch several films with Alain Delon to be inspired by his composition: "I screened Purple Noon for Richard Gere before American Gigolo.
+I said, "Look at this guy.
+The way he walks.
+He knows that the room is a better place because he has just entered it".
+In addition, Richard Gere cites the French actor as a source of inspiration: "It was by watching Alain Delon's films that I learned to play the seducers on screen.
+Alain Delon really inspired me to play those kinds of characters ".

 The film is widely credited to have established the Giorgio Armani brand in Hollywood because the Italian designer's clothes are featured prominently in Julian Kay's wardrobe.
 When Gere replaced Travolta as Julian, the designer's team had to make new clothing for him as Travolta is 6 ft 2 in tall, a few inches taller than Gere.

-Filming began on 13 February 1979 and lasted until April 1979.
+Filming began on February 13, 1979, and lasted until April 1979.